schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Perceptual Interact

-A irritate millwright drys at a untimely anteroom.
+A irritate millwright drys at an untimely anteroom.

 ## Worldly Interpretation

-A liver instructional coordinator levels at a authoritarian guest room.
+A liver instructional coordinator levels at an authoritarian guest room.

 ## Darkness

-A adjudicator mends a examination at a cloakroom.
+A adjudicator mends an examination at a cloakroom.

 ## Campaign